 Students may opt to have a percentage of their net wages (after taxes) applied to their student account.
-Students wishing to have this option should sign the "Voluntary Authorization for Payroll Deduction" form available online or in Student Employment.
+Students wishing to have this option should sign the "Voluntary Authorization for Payroll Deduction" form available online at the Student Employment office.